Love

 5 Small (But Significant) Ways To Change How You Speak To Your Partner

-What are your communication challenges?
-Do you let your emotions get in the way, or does your mind get in the way?
-Do you make up stories in your head only to find out what you were thinking wasn’t quite true or not true at all?
+Communication challenges can let emotions get in the way, or logic get in the way by making up stories only to find out what you were thinking wasn’t true.

-Are you a yeller?
-Possibly even raging at times to those you dearly love, then suffer from a shame hangover?
-Or, do you shut down and wall off, giving the silent treatment?
+Are you a yeller who then suffers from a shame hangover?
+Or do you shut down and wall off, giving the silent treatment?

-If you're the one giving the "silent treatment," how many days does it last in your household?
+If you're giving the "silent treatment," how long does it last?
 Think of how damaging that is!
-Maybe you're afraid to speak your truth for fear you might cause waves.
+Maybe you're afraid to speak your truth because you might cause waves.

-Are you more of a people pleaser, going along to get along?
-Avoiding conflict at all costs?
+Are you more of a people pleaser, going along to get along and avoid conflict at all costs?
+If you keep your truth from others, you will not feel connected.
+Ultimately, you will feel more resentment than connection.

 Not having proper communication skills in a relationship is hurting you.
 But it isn't your fault.

-All of these relationship tactics, and ways of communicating — or really, not communicating — were handed down to you.
+All of these tactics and ways of communicating were handed down to you.
 They are a gift from your parents, grandparents, and ancestors.
-These patterns of communication and ways of dealing with conflict are deeply ingrained in your psyche.
+These patterns of dealing with conflict are deeply ingrained in your psyche.

-When you're upset with your partner or someone close, don't use the words "always" and "never."
+When you're upset with your partner or someone close, don't use "always" and "never."
 This includes statements such as:

 "Everything" could be another dangerous word if you use it to generalize.
-For example, when your partner complains you respond with, "Everything you say is negative."
+For example, when your partner complains, you respond, "Everything you say is negative."

 Phrases such as "he always" or "she never" are statements that box the other person in.
 Though you may think that person may always or never do something, it isn’t reality.

-It's also a way of avoiding taking responsibility for your part in the situation by putting blame on the other person.
+It's also a way of avoiding taking responsibility for your part in the situation by blaming the other person.
 Listen to the stories you tell yourself when you are upset.
 These stories aren't who you are.
-They don’t come from your heart, and they will not enhance your relationships.
+They don’t come from your heart and will not enhance your relationships.

 2. Avoid using "you" statements when talking with your partner.

-"I feel hurt" is quite different than "You hurt me."
+"I feel hurt" is different than "You hurt me."
 So, use "I" statements when communicating.

 You place the blame on the other person for causing your feelings.
 In that phrase, you aren't taking responsibility for your feelings.
 From this perspective, "you" statements are more self-centered than "I" statements.